- Artistic Flint & Steel: Sparking Cross-disciplinary Combustion Special Collaborations

 - Visual Artist

-Pippin will return to the Woods in early 2020 as the FATHOM: Volume I, Lead Resident.
+Pippin returned to the Woods in early 2020 as the FATHOM: Volume I, Lead Resident.
 A Special Collaboration Residency, FATHOM is a pilot effort between A Studio in the Woods, Karubian Lab, and ByWater Institute to support and examine the real-world impact of art/science collaborations.
 Pippin will work with Tulane biologists to raise awareness about lead contamination in New Orleans using the shared platform of Mardi Gras as a vehicle to reach a broad swath of local residents.
+Learn more about the project, Mardi Gras from A Bird’s Eye View.

 Pippin Frisbie-Calder received her BFA from the Rhode Island School of Design and her MFA in printmaking from Tulane University.
 Her work focuses on natural wetland ecosystems and the effects of human impacts upon these environments.